Does Your Agency Offer Affiliate Management?

-Most online marketing agencies already manage search engine optimization (SEO), search engine marketing (SEM), display, pay-per-click, email and even traditional media advertising; but only the great ones are adding affiliate program management for their clients.
+Most online marketing agencies already manage search engine optimization (SEO), search engine marketing (SEM), display, pay-per-click, email and even traditional media advertising, but only the great ones add affiliate program management for their clients.

 When agencies add affiliate management to their tool belt, they provide a valuable service to both existing and potential clients.
 This can be a very attractive value-add for potential clients; only paying when results are produced is the cornerstone of affiliate marketing.